 What do you get when you take a smash hit like Tesla’s Model 3 sedan and pump it full of steroids?
 A Tesla SUV, sans the 'falcon-wing' doors.
 The model Y is a compact crossover utility vehicle that sits just below the mid-size Model X and completes the all-electric brand's core line-up of S, 3, X, Y models (Ford wouldn’t part with its Model ‘E’, hence the ‘3’).
 A little bit longer (only by 50mm) and a whole lot taller (181mm higher), the Y shares a platform, powertrain and design language with the junior sedan—but it features a practical hatchback, rather than a boot.
 Inside, there’s plenty of room for passengers who enjoy a raised seating position.
 A large central touchscreen houses all the car’s controls, from sat-nav and climate to headlights and wipers.
 You can also use it as an instrument panel, to activate the air con’s bioweapon defence filtration system, in case you need it— just one of this car’s special, Tesla-only features.
 On a more practical note, the sleek, minimalist Model Y is an agile, sharp steering and responsive electric vehicle that’s worth getting pumped up over.

 SpecificationsEngine: electric/ permanent magnet AC synchronous motor Fuel type: electric Peak electrical output/power: 351 PS or 346 bhp or 258 kW Acceleration: 0 - 100 km/h = 5.1 s Top speed: 217 km/h WLTP range: 505 km

 Want to know more?
 We are ready to help.

 Looking to improve your sustainability credentials but don’t want to compromise on style?
-Discover our all-electric SUVs in our LeasePlan showroom.
+These all-electric SUVs are right here in our LeasePlan showroom.